Ahlfeldt/TTMATRIX/README.md

 output_shapefile = "ATT-final.shp"                  # Output shapefile with average travel times
 output_edges_shapefile = "graph_edges-final.shp"    # Output shapefile showing the graph (network + walking) used in Dijkstra
 ```

+### Things to note

+- The input shapefiles can use projection in projected meter units or decimal degrees (WGS1984).
+But they should all be in the **same projection**.
+- The algorithm does not distinguish between lines on a network.
+It is assumed that riders can enter and exit the network at any station.
+If lines are not split at stations this will be done by the algorithm.
+- If two lines cross without being split and snapped at a node, the algorithm will only allow for a change of line if the lines cross at a station.
+In this case, the algorithm will split and snap the lines.
+If the cross elsewhere (without split and snap), the algorithm will assume that a change of line is unintended.

 ## Content